NinaGenerowicz/portfolio/README.md

 ## ⚡Recent Uploads
 - 🟢 **Global Sales Analysis Dashboard** - End-to-end project simulating an ERP system using **SharePoint Lists** and **Power Automate.** Includes sales KPIs, urgent order flags, connected **MS Form** survey responses to order data to visualize satisfaction trends, return behavior, and product sentiment.
 Built a dark-themed, executive-style dashboard with dynamic cards, scatter plots, and geolocation mapping.
 View [project here](./Global_Sales_Analysis)

-- 🟢 **RPA Benefits** - This dashboard is great for presenting RPA program outcomes to both technical stakeholders and business decision-makers.
+- 🟢 **RPA Benefits** - This dashboard is great for presenting **RPA program outcomes** to both technical stakeholders and business decision-makers.
 View [project here](./RPA_Benefits)

+- 🟢 **Expenses App** - This mobile-friendly **Power Apps** application allows employees to log, categorize, and submit business expenses for manager approval.
+The app supports common use cases such as travel, internet, and meal reimbursements, and integrates with Power Automate for approval routing.
+View [project here](./Expenses_App)